 We will meet face-to-face with the management team of a publicly listed company at least once a year, and more frequently when we own a material share of a company.
 These meetings form the basis of ongoing monitoring of a company strategy, financial performance and ESG considerations.
 We are often one of the largest shareholders in investee companies and therefore have the opportunity, where deemed appropriate, to influence changes that we feel will have a significant impact on shareholder value.

-2022 UK Public Equity engagement activities
+2023 UK Public Equity engagement activities

-- 93% of companies met by our team - 59 engagements with investee companies on ESG matters progress against engagement objectives.
-We expect this to improve our stakeholder and regulatory reporting in line with expectations for more granular reporting on engagement activities.
+- 100% of companies met by our team - 108 engagements with investee companies on ESG matters

+Engagement progress in 2023